 Definition and description of Epidemiology–the branch of medical science concerned with the occurrence, transmission, and the control of epidemic diseases.

-We meet an Ergonomist who’s made of career out of watching other people work.
+We meet an ergonomist who’s made a career out of watching other people work!

 We explain what an estuary is and why they’re such an important component of his area’s ecosystem.

 Learn why the "feels like" temperature is different from the "actual" temperature.

 Different film frame rates are used for different types of entertainment.
 We build on our other two teachable moments from this episode with a quick explanation and overview...